 The criticism seems justified when you see the controversial claims of the author from the very title of the book.
 However, the fact is that Dr. Goleman has not ignored the intellectual capabilities altogether.
 He has just smashed the IQ testing falsifying claims by putting the things in their right corners.
 He has given the due weight to the IQ and the emotional intelligence.
-In his opinion the IQ plays only 20% role in your success while 80% is played by other factors including emotional intelligence.
+In his opinion, the IQ plays only 20% role in your success while 80% is represented by other factors including emotional intelligence.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.